Suboxone Clinics in Oregon

 Learn More

-Adapt The Crossroads is a suboxone treatment facility in Roseburg, Oregon located in the 97470 zip code area.
+Amazing Treatment is a suboxone drug treatment facility in Salem, OR situated in the 97301 zip code area.

 Services:

-• Clients with dual diagnosis, pregnant and postpartum women and adult women
+• Clients with dual diagnosis, people with trauma and people with co-occurring pain and substance use

 • Detoxification